 Chandler earned her MFA from the Hartford Art School in 2021 where she was awarded multiple merit scholarships and the Mary Frey Book Grant.
-In 2023, she had a solo exhibition at Gallery 169 in Santa Monica as well as screened a short film of her project A Poor Sort of Memory at the Arles Rencontres photography festival in France.
-Tracy has participated in multiple group exhibitions including The Oregon Contemporary, The Museum of Warsaw, Baxter St Gallery, These Days Gallery, Candela Gallery, and The Humid.
-Her work has garnered many recognitions including scholarships and awards from the Hopper Prize Foundation, Lucie Foundation, Critical Mass, PH Museum, Arles Book Awards, Charcoal Book Club, Urbanautica Institute, and Los Angeles Center of Photography.
-Her work have been featured in publications including Fotofilmic, California Sun, and the Humble Arts Foundation.
-Her first monograph, A Poor Sort of Memory, published by Deadbeat Club, will be available fall of 2024.
+Her project A POOR SORT OF MEMORY has been exhibited in multiple solo shows including at the Reef in DTLA in 2025 as well as well as screened as a short film at the Arles Rencontres photography festival in France in 2023.
+Tracy has participated in multiple group exhibitions including The Oregon Contemporary, The Museum of Warsaw, Baxter St Gallery, These Days Gallery, Candela Gallery, The Filter Space, and The Humid.
+Her work has garnered many recognitions including scholarships and awards from the Hopper Prize Foundation, Montello Foundation, Lucie Foundation, Critical Mass, PH Museum, Arles Book Awards, Charcoal Book Club, Urbanautica Institute, and Los Angeles Center of Photography.
+Her work has been featured in publications including It’s Nice That, Fotofilmic, Lenscratch, California Sun, and the Humble Arts Foundation.

 Beyond her art practice, Chandler is a Contributing Editor at Lenscratch Magazine, with a column dedicated to her interviews with photobook artists.